tbrunsch/Marple/README.md

 If you have registered additional evaluation settings via `EvaluationSettingsBuilder.setAdditionalSettings()`, then one additional tab per additional settings with the specified titles will be displayed.

-In the "General Settings" tab you can specify the minimum access modifier fields and methods must have in order to be accessible in expressions.
+In the "General Settings" tab you can specify the minimum access modifier fields, methods, and constructors must have in order to be accessible in expressions.
 Additionally, you can specify the [evaluation mode](#evaluation-modes):

 ![General Settings](images/evaluation_dialog/settings/general.png)